guillain/CoreBot-framework/doc/controller.md

 The first check is to know if the controller is activate or not and depending of the configuration the controller is loaded or not.

+Controllers can also be configured to point to another controller with the configuration key `"controller"`.
+This is useful if you need several controllers with the same features but with different settings.
+It defaults to the controller's name.

 ## Organization
 The controllers are define in dedicated folder and they need the following files:
 - `run.js`: Scripts with the code